-In our office, we often clear out our desks, fix our documents and papers, and wipe the dusts on our monitors, but there is usually something we forget to clean—our office chairs.
+Six myths of office chair cleaning.
+In our office, we often clear out our desks, fix our documents and papers, and wipe the dust on our monitors, but there is usually something we forget to clean—our office chairs.
 Like other areas and parts of your office, your chairs need as much attention.
-Don’t you just feel uncomfortable knowing your chair has stains on its seat, dusts on its arms and legs, and clumps of dirt on its wheels?
+Don’t you feel uncomfortable knowing your chair has stains on its seat, dust on its arms and legs, and clumps of dirt on its wheels?